IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 subtree         string   The identifier of the dataverse to which the search should be narrowed.
 The subtree of this dataverse and all its children will be searched.
 For example, https://apitest.dataverse.org/api/search?q=data&subtree=birds sort            string   The sort field.
 Supported values include "name" and "date".
 See example under "order". order           string   The order in which to sort.
 Can either be "asc" or "desc".
 For example, https://apitest.dataverse.org/api/search?q=data&sort=name&order=asc per_page        int      The number of results to return per request.
 The default is 10.
 The max is 1000.
-See iteration example below. start           int      A cursor for paging through search results.
-See iteration example below. show_relevance  boolean  Whether or not to show details of which fields were matched by the query.
+See :ref:`iteration example <iteration-example>`. start           int      A cursor for paging through search results.
+See :ref:`iteration example <iteration-example>`. show_relevance  boolean  Whether or not to show details of which fields were matched by the query.
 False by default.
-See example below. show_facets     boolean  Whether or not to show facets that can be operated on by the "fq" parameter.
+See :ref:`advanced search example <advancedsearch-example>`. show_facets     boolean  Whether or not to show facets that can be operated on by the "fq" parameter.
 False by default.
-See example below fq              string   A filter query on the search term.
+See :ref:`advanced search example <advancedsearch-example>`. fq              string   A filter query on the search term.
 Multiple "fq" parameters can be used.
-See example below.
+See :ref:`advanced search example <advancedsearch-example>`.
 ==============  =======  ===========

 Basic Search Example